harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 - As part of your script code, so it is version controlled
 - As a command line flag
-- As a enviroment variable
+- As a environment variable
 - As part of a config file.

 There is an order of precedence when evaluating options, which is as follows: defaults < config file < exported script options < environment variables < command-line flags.
 Options from a greater level can be used to overwrite those from a lower level.
 CLI flags have the greatest priority.